Requirements for the M.S. Degree in Mechanical Engineering

 D. Minor Area of Concentration

 In addition to the major area of concentration, each student must select a minor area from the following list: Thermodynamics and Heat Transfer, Fluid Mechanics, Solid Mechanics, Design and Manufacturing, Electrical Engineering, Material Science and Engineering, Computer Science, Applied Mathematics (not in general area), and Biomedical Engineering.
-More information are given in http://me.eng.sunysb.edu/graduate/phdminorreq.html.
+More information is given in http://me.eng.sunysb.edu/graduate/phdminorreq.html.

 A student will be required to take a coherent sequence of three graduate level courses in the minor area and obtain a grade of B or better in each of the courses.
 However, students must submit a list of five courses from the proposed minor field no later than the time he or she applies to take the qualifying exam.
 The courses in the minor field must be approved by the Graduate Program Director, with the recommendation of the student’s advisor.
 Upon submission of the list of five courses, students must provide an explanation for the list, how the courses are related, and the rationale for the courses.
 Note that students are not required to have taken the courses in the minor field before taking the qualifying exam.
 However, the minor requirement must be satisfied before the student can be admitted to candidacy.